 Additionally, technological developments, including booking apps and algorithmic assignment allocation systems, introduce further layers of precarity.
 These apps operate according to opaque rules, allocate work instantaneously on a non-negotiable “take-it-or-leave-it” basis, and embed forms of algorithmic oversight that are perceived to shape future access to assignments.
 Concerns about AI replacing human interpreters — even when the technology is unreliable — introduce further uncertainty, intensifying both daily instability and long-term professional risk.
 Structural and individual constraints further shape interpreters’ negotiating power.
 Dependence on agencies, geographic location, care responsibilities, and internal workforce dynamics limit interpreters’ ability to influence pay or working conditions, reinforcing systemic vulnerability.

-While these research findings highlight the erosion of basic rights, this article begins with health and safety, prioritising interpreters’ immediate wellbeing, before presenting findings related to financial insecurity, perceptions of pay, and broader working conditions in subsequent articles.
+These research findings highlight the erosion of basic rights, and this article begins with health and safety, prioritising interpreters’ immediate wellbeing, before presenting findings related to financial insecurity, perceptions of pay, and broader working conditions in subsequent articles.
 This approach highlights how structural mechanisms of market logic translate into lived experiences of exploitation, risk, and instability.

 The focus of this article is on findings that reveal many interpreters face significant health and safety risks, often without adequate institutional protection.
 Despite UK government guidance stating that self-employed workers are entitled to health and safety protection, the reality for many interpreters suggests a persistent gap between policy and practice.